Deep Learning Methods for Adjusting Global MFD Speed Estimations to Local Link Configurations: Introduction

-In recent years, deep learning methods have emerged as powerful tools to solve complex problems by extracting information across various domains, including computer vision and Large Language Models (LLMs) \cite{achiam2023gpt,szegedy2017inception}.
-These methods have also shown remarkable success in transportation engineering, such as trajectory analysis \cite{choi2018network,choi2019attention}, traffic prediction \cite{zheng2020gman,hwang2022asymmetric,zhang2019spatial}, and traffic safety studies \cite{jin2022deep,jin2023prediction,noh2022novel}.
-Specifically, deep learning has demonstrated efficiency in traffic speed estimation and prediction, with numerous research validating its performance. \cite{lv2014traffic} explores Stacked Autoencoder (SAE) in traffic flow prediction. \cite{koochali2019probabilistic} introduces a one-step probabilistic prediction model ForGAN whose core is the Conditional GAN in traffic speed prediction.
-In \cite {zhang2019trafficgan}, they propose TrafficGAN to more effectively perform network-scale traffic flow prediction by integrating Convolutional Neural Networks (CNN) and Long-Short-Term Memory (LSTM) into the GAN framework.
+In recent years, deep learning methods have emerged as powerful tools to solve complex problems by extracting information across various domains, including computer vision and natural language processing \cite{achiam2023gpt,szegedy2017inception}.
+These methods have also shown remarkable success in transportation engineering, such as trajectory analysis \cite{choi2018network,choi2019attention}, traffic prediction \cite{zheng2020gman,hwang2022asymmetric,zhang2019spatial}, and traffic safety studies \cite{jin2022deep,jin2023prediction}.
+Specifically, deep learning has demonstrated efficiency in traffic speed estimation and prediction, with numerous research validating its performance.
+For example, \cite{lv2014traffic} employs a Stacked Autoencoder (SAE) to learn low-dimensional representations of spatial–temporal traffic patterns for improved flow prediction.
+Similarly, \cite{zhang2019trafficgan} proposes TrafficGAN, a Generative Adversarial Network (GAN)-based model that generates realistic future traffic scenarios conditioned on historical data.